Welcome to North East

 Services available include:

-• Conjunctival grafting techniques
+• Conjunctival grafting techniques to treat deep corneal ulcers

 • Nasal canthoplasty procedure in brachycephalics with corneal pigmentation